exitus1/Video-Scripts/proposal.md

 ## Why?

-VIdeo content is arguably the most popular form of media today.
+Video content is arguably the most popular form of media today.
 Having a presence on platforms like YouTube, Bitchute, and even Twitter is paramount to promoting the project and helping spread awareness and educating new users.

 ## What Kind Of Work Is Involved in This Proposal?

-- Bi-weekly News Updates displaying general news and progress that the project is making.
+- Bi-Weekly News Updates displaying general news and progress that the project is making.
 - Explainer and “How To” videos.
 I look forward to creating videos on how to use LN, the DEX, Privacy, etc
 - General Decred Videos
 - Smaller form Videos for the likes of Twitter.
 - Video editing support for any community members that may request it.
+(Example: DCR Australia, Checkmate, etc)
 - Video material for Events (Example: Consensus 2020)

-Videos are uploaded to Decred's YouTube Channel.
+Videos are uploaded to Decred's YouTube & Bitchute Channel.

 ## Who?